AndyPaglia/ProjectCMLS/README.md

 # ProjectCMLS
+## Introduction
+Our project consists of a glove with a sensor which detects the hand’s movements and by using a Bluetooth communication, the data are collected by our interaction system unit.
+The system unit elaborates the data received, to create a MIDI message suitable for SuperCollider.
+SuperCollider is used to generate different kind of waves that can be chosen by the GUI.
+The waves are then elaborated by the VST, created by JUCE, to obtain a sound similar to human voice.
+The graphic interface, other than choosing the type of wave, give the possibility to change some parameters.
+This interface communicates through OSC messages to SuperCollider.

 ## Processing

 This Processing code creates an interactive graphical interface using the `controlP5` and `oscP5` libraries.
 The interface includes knob controls, a dropdown menu, and a movable circle.
 Additionally, the code enables communication via OSC (Open Sound Control) to interact with SuperCollider.
 Below is a description of the main features and sections of the code.